Alaskan Village, Citing Climate Change, Seeks Disaster Relief In Order To Relocate

 "Being born an Eskimo from that village, you know, that's my life," he says.
 "Place me to another village or city, it's not for me."

 The ultimate decision on whether to declare a disaster lies with the president.
-Newtok's leaders hope to get an answer before Obama leaves office next week.
+Newtok's leaders hope to get an answer before President Obama leaves office next week.

 This report comes from Alaska's Energy Desk, a public media collaboration focused on energy and the environment.